Historical account and ultra-simple proofs of Descartes's rule of signs, De Gua, Fourier, and Budan's rule

-\vstretch 1 As noted above, the meaning of an alternation or a permanence of sign is evident when the polynomial is not lacunary.
+As noted above, the meaning of an alternation or a permanence of sign is evident when the polynomial is not lacunary.
 The situation is more complex when it is.
 Commonly, lacunary coefficients are ignored during the process of counting the alternations and permanences of signs of §P§.
-This is the way Descartes's rule was understood by most of the mathematicians following Descartes, and it is sufficient to assert and prove part~(1) of his rule.
+This is the way Descartes' rule was understood by most of the mathematicians from the 19th century up to now, and how it appears in virtually all modern textbooks.
+Indeed, this method of counting the alternations is sufficient to assert and prove part~(1) of Descartes' rule.
 In fact, we shall see below that this way of counting the alternations of signs coincides with our \emph{minimization convention} above, as far as alternations of signs are concerned; but the two methods do not coincide when applied to the counting of the permanence of signs.
-This may explain why part~(2) of Descartes's rule was generally ignored by mathematicians, likely regarded as a false statement.
+This may explain why part~(2) of Descartes' rule was generally ignored by mathematicians, likely regarded as a false statement.

-\vstretch 1 It is common to find versions of Descartes's rule that agglomerate the genuine rule with other propositions.
+It is common to find versions of Descartes' rule that agglomerate the genuine rule with other propositions.
 The first extension, commonly found in old books, is that if all the roots of a polynomial are real, then the number of positive roots is \emph{exactly} equal to the number of its alternations of signs.
 Curiously, this proposition is seldom found in modern resources such as Wikipedia, although it could give a useful external criterion to determine the signature of a real quadratic form from its characteristic polynomial, or, in other words, to classify conics.
-It is difficult to attribute this extension to a specific author, since it was discussed already in Descartes's time as the way some of his contemporaries understood his rule.
+It is difficult to attribute this extension to a specific author, since it was discussed already in Descartes' time as the way some of his contemporaries understood his rule.
+It certainly appears in the work of De~Gua (\cite{Gu}, 1741), which also provide a correct proof of this result.